lananepeina/SAP-Signavio-/README.md

 Sola, D., Warmuth, C., Schäfer, B., Badakhshan, P., Rehse, J., & Kampik, T. (2023).
 SAP Signavio Academic Models: A Large Process Model Dataset.
 In Lecture notes in business information processing (pp. 453–465).
 Springer Science+Business Media. https://doi.org/10.1007/978-3-031-27815-0_33

-#Set Up
+# Set Up

-You need to download the dataset and place it into the folder ./data/raw such that the models are in ./data/raw/sap_sam_2022/models.
+- You need to download the dataset and place it into the folder ./data/raw such that the models are in ./data/raw/sap_sam_2022/models.

-environment.yml file that can be used to create a new environment and install the required dependencies.
+- environment.yml is the file that can be used to create a new environment and install the required dependencies.